irondrive/andromeda-server/README.md

 # License

-Andromeda including all source code and any documentation are copyrighted by the author.
-Use of this repository and source code is licensed under the AGPLv3.
-Contributors agree that any contributions made to the repository are issued under this license.
-Commercial licenses can be obtained separately.
+Andromeda including all source code, documentation, and APIs are copyrighted by the author.
+Use of any code is licensed under the SSPL (Server Side Public License) Version 1.
+This license also applies to the any other software that substantially implements the server API, but not to external consumers of it (client software).
+Use of any documentation (wiki, readme, etc.) is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 (CC BY-NC-SA 3.0) license.
+Alternative commercial licenses for either can be obtained separately.
+Contributors agree to the terms in CONTRIBUTING.md for all contributions.
+All 3rdparty code (located in `vendor/` folders) retains its original licenses - see `composer licenses`.
+All must be copyleft-permissive - no GPL or derivatives.